Carnival in the Netherlands

 It’s just around the corner: carnival in the Netherlands!
 If you live in the south, you probably know a thing or two about the upcoming festivities.
 But did you know the following things?

-Carnival & Christianity
+Carnival traditions & Christianity

 Why or how carnival first started is a bit of a mystery, but there are some theories.
 For instance, one theory is that during dark winter periods, people wanted to lighten things up with parties.
 Another is that when people stored too much food for the winter, they had to consume everything before spring or it would go bad.
-This "consuming" would inevitably go hand in hand with a lot of merrymaking.
+This "consuming" would inevitably go hand in hand with a lot of merriment.
 Some are also of the opinion that the carnival festival simply marks the end of winter and the beginning of spring…

-Whatever the origin, one thing is clear, there was a lot of drinking, feasting and partying involved, which eventually led to orgies, which the Catholic church highly disapproved of.
+Whatever the origin, one thing is clear: there was a lot of drinking, feasting and partying involved, which eventually led to orgies (which the Catholic church highly disapproved of).
 This is why the church wanted to ban the festival altogether.

 However, this ban had little to no success.
 After a lot of push and pull, the church realised that if they were to make the festival a part of the church, they could influence and also control the event.

 During Dutch carnival, certain cities get special carnival names, for example: